ultratykis/image_renderer/README.md

 This program will render `num_renders × num_trials` images.
 While `num_trials` not `1`, the camera will be placed at `0, 45, 90, 135, 180` degrees azimuth and randomly perturbed to render num_renders images.
 Otherwise, the camera will be randomly placed from the 0 to 360 degrees azimuth.

+When rendering three views figure, the camera will be placed at `(0, 0)`, `(0, 90)` and `(90, 0)` degrees azimuth and randomly perturbed to render num_renders images.
+By default, the program will render the hidden edges as dashed lines.
+If you want to only render the visible edges, please add `--visible_edge` flag.

 Here are samples of three views figure rendering.
 Front view: